Democrats, not stock volatility, biggest risk to economic recovery: Larry Kudlow

 Advertisement

-Kudlow, who has helped craft Trump’s pro-growth policies, often touts the success underway of broad tax reform.
+Kudlow, who has helped craft Trump’s pro-growth policies, often touts the success of broad tax reform.
 The U.S. unemployment rate has dropped to 3.7 percent – the lowest since 1969 – helping fuel a record 7.1 million job openings, according to the JOLTS report through August, as tracked by the Bureau of Labor Statistics.
 That’s more than the 6.2 million unemployed Americans who are possibly on the hunt for a new job.

 More From FOXBusiness.com...

 The U.S. economy is picking up long overdue traction.
 Second-quarter GDP jumped 4.2 percent, the strongest since 2014.
-While growth for the third-quarter is expected to come in 3.9-percent, according to the Atlanta Fed’s GDP Now tracker.
-On Friday, investors will get the first read on the third-quarter GDP.
+While growth for the third-quarter is expected to come in 3.9 percent, according to the Atlanta Fed’s GDP Now tracker.
+On Friday, investors will get the first read on the third quarter GDP.

-Despite the improving U.S. economy, October has been a rocky one for U.S. stocks.
-The Nasdaq Composite is on pace for the worst month in a decade.
+Despite the improving U.S. economy, October has been a rocky month for U.S. stocks.
+The Nasdaq is on pace for the worst month in a decade.
 While the Dow Transports and the Russell 2000, a measure of domestic companies, have both entered correction territory.

 Suzanne O'Halloran is Managing Editor of FOXBusiness.com and is a graduate of Boston College.
 Follow her on Twitter @suzohalloran